Author Reddit AMA Guide

-Timing is everything with an AMA, and Reddit admins and users, but a lot of prep work can be done prior to your AMA to build awareness about it at SciTech Connect.
+Timing is everything with an AMA, but a lot of prep work can be done prior to your AMA to build awareness about it at SciTech Connect.
 If you have a AMA/IAmA topic in mind, please notify Stephen Fiedler and he will be happy creating a landing page including the topic you will cover, information about you and your book and links to your book(s) on the Elsevier store.
 He will also promote your Reddit AMA in the leadup to, and during the actual AMA on our social media channels, totally 1.4 million total followers.

 Here is an example of a promoted AMA by one of our computer science authors.